See our recent presentation on how to more thoroughly evaluate GF dining programs and set yourself up for success on campus.

 Eat in Town

-There is no substitute for getting feedback from celiac students on campus.
+There is no substitute for getting feedback from students on campus.

-Current or recent celiac college students, please take our
+Current or recent college students, with celiac or food allergies please take our